Grand Opening Ideas for Your RestaurantLast updated on 4/22/2019

 - Phone number, especially if reservations are recommended

-Sidewalk signs and wooden signs are a great way to let passersby know of the grand opening.
-Advertise the grand opening, the date, and the deals on signs or with window markers.
-The wooden signs can also be used to display the specials or the most anticipated items on the menu in colorful liquid chalk.
-After the opening, the signs can continue to be used to advertise deals and new menu or seasonal items.
+Sidewalk signs and banners are a great way to let passersby know of the grand opening.
+Keep a grand opening sign outside your location space prior to the event to advertise the date and the deals that will be available to customers.
+After the opening, wooden signs and letter boards can continue to be used to advertise deals and new menu or seasonal items.

-The success of the grand opening can make a name for your restaurant early and continue to build over the years as customers return.
-They will spread the news to their friends by word of mouth.
-Showing loyalty to your customers from the beginning can benefit you for years.
+The success of your grand opening can make a name for your restaurant early and continue to build your reputation in the community.
+Your unique grand opening ideas will help reach new customers who will spread the news to their friends and create repeat business.
+Showing loyalty to your guests and patrons from the beginning can benefit your business for years to come.